 While it may be one of the most popular places to see in Northern Ireland for whiskey connoisseurs, and even for those who aren’t, you have to stop by at the world’s oldest whiskey distillery Old Bushmills Distillery.
 Not only is it home to the world’s oldest whiskey, but it’s also the only distillery in Ireland to make triple-distilled single malt Irish whiskey.
 This triple-distillation makes Bushmills whiskey uniquely smooth and rich.

 On the excellent guided Bushmills distillery tour, you can learn all about how Bushmills Irish Whiskey is crafted using traditional methods such as copper pot stills, how different flavours are added using different wooden barrels and about the angel’s share, an interesting phenomenon that occurs during the ageing process.
 There’s really a huge amount of work involved in the process.

 After the tour, you can do a tutored whiskey tasting experience in the 1608 Bar.
 We tried Bushmills Original, Bushmills Black Bush, Bushmills Single Malt 10 years aged and Bushmills Distillery reserve, a 12 Year Single Malt only available to taste and buy at the Distillery itself.
 Our whiskey expert also let us have a taste of the very rare Bushmills 21-year-old.
 We really couldn’t believe the subtle difference in flavours of each of the whiskeys and the smoothness that really got better with the age of the whiskey!

 Tip: The Bushmills restaurant in the 1608 Bar serves great lunches if you need some soakage after all that whiskey tasting!

-Places to Stay Near the Giant’s Causeway
+Places To Stay On The Giant’s Causeway Coastal Route